ljbc1994/babel-plugin-react-pug/README.md

 If you have any issues or bugs concerning `babel-plugin-react-pug`, please do not hesitate to raise an issue!

 Furthermore, if there are any features in Pug that you feel would be awesome to have - please raise an issue and I'll get back to you!

+## Contributions

+Any sort of contribution is welcome!

 ## Licence